Fabrisdev/htmv-docs/docs/getting-started/understanding-the-project-structure.md

 These are items you might find useful.
 - `public`
   Any files put here will be served at `/public/`.
 This is useful for static files such as images, javascript code, CSS styles, and others.
+- `routes`
+  All your routes will be defined inside here.
+We'll go over this later on this tutorial.
+- `views`
+  All your views/components will be defined inside here.
+We'll go over this later on this tutorial.
 :::